Aimeemari/NLP-Text-Classification/README.md

 Training the models was very time consuming hence, trainned models were saved using .joblib and loaded back to be used for prediction.

 ## Result
 The classification output was written to a csv.
-Bith models and output file can be
+See uploaded files for both the trained models and the final csv output document.